SMS Lübeck: Design

-The ship was armed with ten 10.5 cm SK L/40 guns in single mounts.
-Two were placed side by side forward on the forecastle, six were located amidships, three on either side, and two were placed side by side aft.
+The ship was armed with a main battery of ten 10.5 cm SK L/40 guns in single mounts.
+Two were placed side by side forward on the forecastle; six were located on the broadside, three on either side; and two were placed side by side aft.
 The guns could engage targets out to 12200 m.
 They were supplied with 1,500 rounds of ammunition, for 150 shells per gun.
 For defense against torpedo boats, she carried ten 3.7 cm Maxim guns in individual mounts.
 She was also equipped with two 45 cm torpedo tubes, which were placed below the waterline, one on each broadside.
 She was also fitted to carry fifty naval mines.

 The ship was protected by an armored deck that was up to 80 mm thick.
 The conning tower had 100 mm thick sides, and the guns were protected by 50 mm thick gun shields.